 Now you have done all the work writing a great post, you want to make sure people read it!
 Whilst you may be able to promote your posts via your own social media channels you want it to do well in Google’s search ranking.
 At the bare minimum you should be completing the basic SEO features (load Yoast SEO plugin) at the bottom of your post, adding a keyword and editing your meta description, the description that appears under the post on Googles search result pages.
 Whilst Google no longer uses this description for their search engine algorithms you should still make sure to write 150-160 character description that will entice the reader to click on your post.

 As editors we are looking for submissions that stand out to us, either the destination is unique, the posts is inspirational or the photos are outstanding.
 But alongside this we look for you to follow the detailed guidelines that we have included on our submission page and here in this post.
 These have been written to help our contributors get their posts published, with a high volume of submissions we do not extensively edit posts and look for a high quality submissions that have followed the guidelines.

-We also suggest that you look through our Destinations and Activities pages and see where we have not yet published a post yet.
+We also suggest that you look through our Destinations page and see where we have not yet published a post yet.
 For example, we have very few posts on staying fit whilst travelling, hiking or diving, and plenty of countries we haven’t yet written about where you could be the first!

 We hope that this article has helped you discover some quick and easy ways to improve your blog posts.
 If you have any questions about the blogging or have your own tips to share please leave these in the comments below.

 Do you want to share your own travel tips by guest writing for We Are Travel Girls?
 Please visit our Contribute page for guidelines and to submit your article.

 - 6 Reasons To Write For We Are Travel Girls